Robert-Forrest/GFA/README.md

 python3 __main__.py examples/simple.yaml
 ```

-The examples directory contains configuration files for as number of
+The examples directory contains configuration files for a number of
 situations.

 ### simple.yaml